 A supplied air respirator (SAR with T94i-R™) can also provide heat stress relief.
 With a hose attachment that connects to a respiratory-focused helmet, a supplied air respirator will filter weld fumes and particles from the air while cooling the user under the helmet through targeted air placement.
 These units can reduce the temperature under the helmet by up to 50 degrees Fahrenheit or more.

 Factors to consider when shopping for helmet- or belt-mounted cooling systems include product weight and size, cost, battery life, ease of installation, fan adjustability, and overall durability and construction.

 Another hurdle welders have to overcome relates to PPE.
 Welders don’t have the luxury of removing layers as temperatures rise.
 Gloves, jackets, sleeves and helmets are most often required while performing their job.
 For years, welders have wrestled with balancing protection and comfort — the challenge being: how do you keep cool without removing PPE?

 Recent advances in materials have allowed manufacturers to eliminate weight and improve breathability in welding protective products.
 This includes materials such as WeldX™, which provides increased flame resistant properties over the standard cotton jacket.
 For heat stress concerns this is a great alternative to leather because it is much more lightweight and breathable.
-This ultimately ensures optimal protection in a lighter product, further reducing fatigue and cooling the welder.
-This material is offered as a full jacket, cape sleeves (allowing to keep the back completely open and airy), and sleeves.
+This ultimately ensures optimal protection in a lighter product, further reducing fatigue and cooling the welder — and is offered as a full jacket.
 Leather is still going to provide the best protection against sparks and spatter but this WeldX material is the next best alternative.